Closings and cancellations due to COVID-19

 Rooted In Our Community, a seminar to help everyone understand Cecil County’s farming community, has been postponed and will be rescheduled in the fall.
 It was to have taken place March 28.

-All branches of Cecil and Harford County Public Libraries will be closed through March 31.
+All branches of Cecil and Harford County Public Libraries will be closed until further notice.
 All activities and programs are also cancelled.
 Any materials checked out now will not be due back until the libraries re-open.

-Cecil County does, however, have online resources including Hoopla, which offers movies, books, and audio books online for free at hoopladigital.com
+Cecil County does, however, have online resources including Hoopla, which offers movies, books, and audio books online for free at hoopladigital.com.
+There are also a wide variety of online classes available at the library website https://www.cecil.ebranch.info/

 Cecil County Animal Services has postponed Petsapalooza on March 28.